-

 We welcome applications from students who have:

-- a bachelor's degree from an accredited post-secondary US institution or its foreign equivalent
+- a bachelor's degree from an accredited post-secondary US institution or its international equivalent

 - an undergraduate grade point average (GPA) of 3.00*